Jimmy Claxton: Baseball career

 Claxton began playing baseball at age thirteen, as a catcher for the town team of Roslyn, Washington.
 He later moved to pitcher.
 At age 18, he struck out eighteen players in a single game while pitching for a team from Chester, Washington.

 By 1916, Claxton had made his way to Oakland, California, where he played for an all-black team.
 In Oakland, he came the attention of the management of the Oakland Oaks of the Pacific Coast League.
 Claxton was introduced to the team owner by a part Native American friend as a fellow member of an Oklahoma tribe.
 At the time, African Americans were segregated in professional baseball, but Native Americans were allowed.

 On May 28, 1916, Claxton broke the professional baseball color line when he played two games for the Oaks.
 Claxton pitched in two games of a doubleheader for a combined total of two and one third innings.
 He allowed three runs, four hits, and four walks.
 The Zee-Nut candy company produced a baseball card for Claxton, making him the first African American baseball player to appear on a baseball card.
 Within a week, a friend of Claxton revealed that he had both African American and Native American ancestors, and Claxton was promptly fired.
 In an interview with the Contra Costa Times in 1964, Claxton explained that no reason was given for his dismissal, but he believed it was due to his race.
 Oaks manager Rowdy Elliott claimed that Claxton was released because of his performance.
 It was nearly thirty years before another black man played organized white baseball.

 After leaving the Oaks, Claxton played for Shasta Limited, an all-black semi-professional team based in northern California.
 While with the Shastas, he set a bush league record by striking out nineteen players in a single game.
 He won a state semi-professional championship while pitching with the Shastas.

-Claxton played for many different teams in the negro leagues, including the Chicago Union Giants and the Cuban Stars.
+Claxton played for many different teams in the Negro Leagues, including the Cuban Stars and Gilkerson's Union Giants.

 In 1932, he pitched for both Pollock's Cuban Stars and the Washington Pilots of the East–West League.

 He pitched his final game at age 63, during an old-timer's game in Tacoma, Washington.

 Claxton died on March 3, 1970, in Tacoma.